 Before you can evaluate the benefits of a mobile website vs an app, it is important to understand the key differences.

-Technology-wise, a mobile website is more or less the same as a desktop website, but on the surface-level is designed for a small, handheld display and touch-friendly interface.
+Technology-wise, a mobile website is more or less the same as a desktop website, but is optimised for mobile.
+It is designed for a small, handheld display and touch-friendly interface.

 Unlike mobile sites, apps are downloaded and installed onto your device, and can be designed to be useable when offline.

-Responsive web design has become the new standard for websites, allowing websites to be scaled to any device size, and have all the same features no matter the device size.
+Responsive web design has become the new standard for websites.
+Responsive websites can be scaled to any device size, and have all the same features no matter the device size.

 However, a mobile experience cannot be treated the same as a desktop.
 Smaller screens mean you must focus on what is important and include a touch-friendly interface.